 Making Productivity a Priority

 Banks that succeed in this transformation typically have strong support from the CEO and executive team.
-These banks meet five key prerequisites to ensure productivity-focused efforts take root:
+Five key prerequisites ensure productivity-focused efforts take root:

-- Bold Goals: Set ambitious, attainable goals by looking at success stories from other industries.
+- Bold Goals: Set ambitious, attainable goals based on cross-industry success.

-- Measurable Impact: Establish a productivity baseline and measure potential gains to guide high-ROI actions.
+- Measurable Impact: Establish a baseline to guide high-ROI actions.

-- Cross-Department Support: Engineering productivity must be a priority across both tech and business teams to ensure lasting change.
+- Cross-Department Support: Make productivity a priority across both tech and business units.

-With these steps in place, banks can implement productivity changes at scale.
-Productivity-focused improvements often deliver noticeable impact quickly, as they typically don’t require lengthy processes like core platform overhauls.
-Banks that act boldly to increase their tech teams’ productivity can achieve more for their customers and their bottom line.
+With these steps in place, banks can implement productivity changes at scale and achieve more for their customers and their bottom line.